bright/new-www/_posts/2017-12-01-working-with-ios-push-notifications.md

 Push notifications **are sent from the server** to `Apple Push Notification service` directed to one or more specific devices that has registered to the `APNs`.
 This means that we need to set up a server that will gather mobile **devices tokens** and use them to send push notifications through `APNs`.
 It might sound quite complicated, but don't worry, there are plenty of ready-made solutions that can be used, even for free.

-Let's glance on the most popular services that support both iOS and Android:
+Lets glance on the most popular services that support both iOS and Android:

 - [**Firebase Cloud Messaging** by Google](https://firebase.google.com)
 - [**Pusher**](https://pusher.com)